-With the upcoming Standard Chartered Singapore Marathon coming up at the end of the week, some of you might be contemplating doing your first 5km race.
-Most people think a 5km race is as simple as popping on your trainers and then going straight into it.
+With the upcoming Run As One Singapore coming up with a 5.6km route, some of you might be contemplating doing your first 5km race.
+Most people think a 5km race (or 5.6km for this instance) is as simple as popping on your trainers and then going straight into it.
 For some, it is, for others, it isn’t.

 I am Dave Lee, UFIT Physiotherapist based at UFIT Clinic Orchard and I have been running for many years and I conduct our RUN Group Class.
 If you are in the stage of contemplation, you can benefit greatly from the bootcamp here.
 I am hoping I can move you from contemplation into action!
 Here are 5 tips to help you in running your first 5km race.